nyshah/wildlife-data-analysis/README.md

 ## Research Questions

-- Radhika : Does temperature influence where species are observed differently across regions?
+- Radhika : Does average monthly temperature influence where species are observed differently across regions?
 - Roberto : Does the rarity of species observations vary systematically across space and time?
 - Niyati : Do observation hotspots persist, disappear, or shift over time?
 - Fatima : Are species observed at different times of day?